Florida Farm Bureau: History

 The first FFB convention was held in November 1941, attended by approximately 100 farmers who elected FFB's first president.
 A goal of signing 500 members was established before the FFB would be recognized by the AFBF.
 Almost 200 joined that day.
 Dade County was the first county farm bureau formed four months later.
 At the first anniversary in Miami, there were Farm Bureaus in 17 counties with membership of 1,180.

 Women got involved with the Social and Education Committee, later called the Farm Bureau Women's Committee.
 The women worked to improve education, establish lockers for frozen food in their communities, expand rural electrification, telephone and health care.

 FFB's goals in 1945 still have relevance today: refund of gasoline tax for off-road use; poultry disease research; advertising for Florida citrus; Cooperative Extension Service support; protection of fresh water resources.
 Insurance coverage was offered to farmers in northern Florida.

 The five-story, 227,417 sqft FFB corporate office building in Gainesville, Florida is visible from Interstate 75.
 It was constructed in 1973 and has a full-service cafeteria and meeting room.
 It is three miles from the Institute of Food and Agricultural Sciences (IFAS) at the University of Florida.
 There were approximately 53 "home office" employees at that location.
 It also contains the state headquarters of the Florida Future Farmers of America organization.

 Membership

 There are Farm Bureaus in 60 of the 67 counties of Florida, which FFB says constitutes their "grassroots" structure.

 The organization claims over 133,000 member-families, but the total number of farms in Florida is 44,703, according to the 2022 Census of Agriculture.
 The purchase of Farm Bureau Insurance requires continued membership in Florida Farm Bureau, $50/year.
 The company website states, "As a member benefit, Florida Farm Bureau offers both its farmer and rancher and consumer members an array of insurance services through Florida Farm Bureau Insurance."
-Since there are three times as many member-families as farms, the majority of Farm Bureau members are consumer members who may or may not care about farm issues.
+Since there are three times as many member-families as farms, the majority of Farm Bureau members are consumer members whose membership fees and commitment help Florida Farm Bureau achieve its purpose.